HQSquantumsimulations/hqstage-examples/README.md

 - Electron spectroscopy
 - Magnetic response

-As of now we have published the nuclear magnetic resonance (NMR) use case.
+As of now we have published the nuclear magnetic resonance (NMR) and Electron spectroscopy use case.
-Electron spectroscopy and magnetic resonance use cases will be published later in 2025.
+Magnetic resonance use cases will be published later in 2025.
 [Read more ...](https://docs.cloud.quantumsimulations.de/use_cases.html)

 ### Nuclear magnetic resonance